hepsim-org/pythia8proio/README.md

 ```

 Look at the Makefile.
-In order to insert mc.proto (used to fill events), make sure your have a soft link "model" to the directory
-where mc.proto is located.

 After compiling the code, run the test job "A_RUN" which creates 10 ProIO files inside the directory "out"